-Mr Gardener and Mr Scanlon, being the only Directors who are not officers of a significant shareholder or have not been employed as an executive of Hutchison, are considered by the Board to be independent Directors.
+Mr Gardener and Mr Scanlon, being the only Directors who are not, or have not been, officers of a significant shareholder or have not been employed as an executive of Hutchison, are considered by the Board to be independent Directors.
 In light of the majority ownership by Hutchison Whampoa Limited ("HWL"), the Board has resolved that, at this stage, it is not in the best interests of the Company that a majority of Directors or the Chairman be independent.